ibm-cloud-docs/openwhisk/bluemix_cli.md

     * To log in to the US South region:
       ```
-      ic login -a api.ng.bluemix.net
+      ibmcloud login -a api.ng.bluemix.net
       ```
       {: pre}

     * To log in to the United Kingdom region:
       ```
-      ic login -a api.eu-gb.bluemix.net
+      ibmcloud login -a api.eu-gb.bluemix.net
       ```
       {: pre}

-  You can use the `ic api` command to explicitly set the {{site.data.keyword.Bluemix_notm}} API endpoint.
-To display the current API endpoint setting, use the `ic target` command.
+  You can use the `ibmcloud api` command to explicitly set the {{site.data.keyword.Bluemix_notm}} API endpoint.
+To display the current API endpoint setting, use the `ibmcloud target` command.
   {: tip}

-3. The `ic login` command prompts you for information such as organization, space, and password if not specified.
+3. The `ibmcloud login` command prompts you for information such as organization, space, and password if not specified.

   You can specify the organization and space when you log in to skip the prompts for them.
-Use the following flags: `ic login -o <ORG> -s <SPACE>`.
+Use the following flags: `ibmcloud login -o <ORG> -s <SPACE>`.
   {: tip}

 You can also use an {{site.data.keyword.Bluemix_notm}} API key to log in.
 This method is useful when your account is configured with a Federated Login requiring you to log in with the flag `--sso`.
 [Using an API key](https://console-regional.ng.bluemix.net/docs/cli/login_federated_id.html#using-an-api-key) is also beneficial if you want to set up Continuous Integration (CI), and want to configure an unattended pipeline.

 1. Create a new API key.
     ```
-    ic iam api-key-create MyKey
+    ibmcloud iam api-key-create MyKey
     ```
     {: pre}

 2. Use the generated value of the API key to log in.
     ```
-    ic login -a api.ng.bluemix.net -o <MY_ORG> -s <MY_SPACE> --apikey <MY_KEY>
+    ibmcloud login -a api.ng.bluemix.net -o <MY_ORG> -s <MY_SPACE> --apikey <MY_KEY>
     ```
     {: pre}
 </br>
-For more information about the `ic login` command, use `ic login --help` or review the [IBM Cloud (bx) commands](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login) topic.
+For more information about the `ibmcloud login` command, use `ibmcloud login --help` or review the [IBM Cloud (bx) commands](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login) topic.

 ## Setting up the {{site.data.keyword.openwhisk_short}} plug-in
 {: #cloudfunctions_plugin_setup}